MaryamYasinian/Reddit_PSTD_Analysis/README.md

-# Reddit PTSD Analysis
+# Reddit PTSD Analysis (ongoing)

 My project explores which word(s) describes Post Traumatic Stress Disorder (PTSD) for people impacted by PTSD.
 Using data collected from a Reddit discussion with 214 user responses, I analyzed how individuals living with PTSD articulate their experiences.

-As a healthcare researcher and data analyst, I built this project out of a passion for understanding mental health and human expression.
+As a healthcare researcher and data analyst, I'm building this project out of a passion for understanding mental health and human expression.

 # Tools & Techniques
 - Reddit API for automated comment extraction